Stocks rally again worldwide as Election Day finally arrives

-NEW YORK (AP) — Stocks are rallying Tuesday as Election Day finally arrives after a punishing campaign that created enough uncertainty to help send markets spinning.
+NEW YORK (AP) — Stocks are rallying Tuesday as Election Day finally arrives following a punishing campaign that created enough uncertainty to help send markets spinning.

 More than anything, what investors hope for is a clear winner to emerge from the election, even if it takes a while for the votes to be tallied.
-Whether that's President Donald Trump or former Vice President Joe Biden is secondary, because history shows relatively low correlation between which party controls the White House and long-term stock returns.
+Whether that's President Donald Trump or former Vice President Joe Biden is less important, because history shows stocks tend to rise regardless of which party controls the White House.

 What investors fear is the prospect of a contested election, one that drags on and injects even more uncertainty into markets.
 Much of Wall Street expects a sharp drop in stocks to happen in such a scenario.